So, You Think You Love Horses?

 Coronary Band (also Coronet)

 [Equine Anatomy] The area directly above the horse's hoof that is a ring of soft tissue that blends into the skin of the leg.
+The hoof wall grows from this point.
 An abscess in the hoof will often break out there.

 -